Understand how your engineering teams work collaboratively. Effectively communicate the healthy tension between speed and thoroughness in code review.

-Review Collaboration shows code collaboration stats between the submitters and the reviewers.
-Engineers can play the role of both submitters and reviewers.
-You can select which team’s review collaboration stats to view, which repositories to be analyzed, and what time frame to analyze.
+The Review Collaboration provides code collaboration stats between submitters and reviewers.
+Users can select the team’s review collaboration stats to view, repositories to analyze, and a timeframe for analysis.